About the Job

 - Marketing Social Finance and its offerings to potential partners

-- Identifying investment-worthy social enterprises and creating innovative methods to scale and finance social progress
+- Identifying social enterprises to scale and create innovative methods to finance their social progress

-- Overseeing social investment teams, collaborating with finance and legal as needed, to:
+- Overseeing social investment teams and collaborating with social enterprises to:

 - Identify which outcomes will be measured; develop economic cost-benefit model and estimate the value associated with potential project outcomes